 Two protein muffins in a baking dish with chocolate chips and spoonful of nut butter.

-I think you will also enjoy these lower in carbs and naturally higher in protein almond flour banana muffins and almond flour yogurt muffins.
+I think you will also enjoy these lower in carbs and naturally higher in protein almond flour banana muffins.

 Almond butter, applesauce, chocolate chips, baking powder, eggs, maple syrup, whey protein powder, cinnamon, almond flour, vanilla, salt.